 If you have a basic LinkedIn account, you will notice that you can have up to 10 unlimited searches a month.

 However, as a Premium Business subscriber, you will have unlimited searches for profiles up to the 3rd-degree connection type.
 This way, you can search and connect to the right candidates faster.

 You can post a job free of charge using the LinkedIn Premium subscription.
 Apart from the job description, It gives you additional options to fill in, including screening questions and skills required.

 The good thing about this process is that LinkedIn offers an option to reject candidates and send them a predefined message automatically, which saves you a lot of time.
 However, it lacks personalization.

 After you publish a job post, LinkedIn will show it only to your network.
 Yet, if you want your job to be more visible, you need to pay to promote it.
 To clarify, you determine the budget you wish to invest, and LinkedIn only spends it when someone clicks on your job post.

 If you decide to promote it, LinkedIn will publish your job ad on certain LinkedIn pages or via email and push notifications to find you the best candidates.
 Otherwise, LinkedIn will notify your connections that you’re hiring.
 Consequently, your network can help increase posts’ visibility by sharing.
 Thus you can reach qualified candidates easier.

-If you are looking for a specific person that ends up being outside of your network, nor do you share a group with them, LinkedIn will provide you with an option to reach them out by using InMail (check out our complete guide to LinkedIn InMails here).
+If you are looking for a specific person that ends up being outside of your network, nor do you share a group with them, LinkedIn will provide you with an option to reach them out by using InMail.
+Check out our complete guide on how LinkedIn InMail works.